juaquin456/CourseManager-cli/README.md

-# CourseManage CLI
+# Course Manager CLI
-A courses manager in console.
+A course manager in console.